Resources & Further Reading

 - The Murray-Darling Basin Environmental Knowledge and Research Project ‘EWKR Story Space’

-- A comprehensive review of the current literature available on waterbird responses to flows and flooding in Australia.
-Prepared for the Murray-Darling Freshwater Research Centre as part of the Environmental Water Knowledge and Research Project (MDB EWKR).
+- McGinness, H., 2016.
+Waterbird responses to flooding, stressors and threats.
+A literature review prepared for the Murray–Darling Freshwater Research Centre as part of the Environmental Water Knowledge and Research Project.

 Published Media: Waterbird Project